Arda13/react-dashboard/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you have to run first:

 ###  `npm install`